 3. Add Lavender

 Keep a small opening so you can fill with lavender.
-Create a little cone with a small piece of paper where you can use as a filler for the lavender.
+Create a little cone with a small piece of paper where you can use it as a filler for the lavender.
 You can use about 5 tablespoons of lavender for each sachet.
 After sewing the opening by hand.
 I stacked three of the sachets and tied a ribbon to create a pretty sachet stack for a gift.
 Buying bulk lavender is the best way to get a good price for it.

 These scented drawer sachets make great gifts.
-Especially since mother Day is around the Corner.
+Especially since mother Day is around the corner.
 For more lavender projects check out my lavender sugar scrub.